-Greenville County Soil and Water Conservation District has three rain garden specialists on staff.
+Greenville County Soil and Water Conservation District has two rain garden specialists on staff.
 We are here to help you with your rain garden planning and, if needed, implementation.
 EMAIL for more information or call us at 467-2755.

 Since 2012, Greenville County’s population has increased an average of 1.9% a year.
 As development needs are met there is an increase in the amount of impervious surfaces such as roadways, rooftops, parking lots and sidewalks.
 These types of surfaces do not allow for water to be absorbed.
 Water that runs over these surfaces can pick up various types of pollutants on the way.
 Without a filter, these pollutants end up in our area waterways and rivers.
 Bacteria from pet waste, nutrients from yard waste, litter, sediment, pesticides and herbicides and metals can all end up in our local rivers and streams.
 Water that runs over theses surfaces is called stormwater.
 Stormwater is essentially precipitation that falls from the sky as well as snowmelt.